-In fact, although troops and armaments were sent by rail into Glasgow the day after the Battle of George Square, there’s no evidence that tanks actually took to the street.
+In fact, although both Scottish and English troops and armaments were sent by rail into Glasgow the day after the Battle of George Square, there’s no evidence that tanks actually took to the street.
 Rather, they were held in the cattle market on Bellgrove Street, although machine gun placements were set up in the city centre.
 It’s also true that local troops were kept in their barracks rather than be deployed.

 The photo of the Trongate tank is actually from January 1918 and of “Julian”, effectively a touring, tank-themed funfair that traversed the country propping up the war effort and raising funds while hundreds of thousands of ordinary workers died in the trenches.
 The tank’s arrival in Glasgow was a big event, endlessly hyped by the local press and with huge crowds flocking to see it.
 Coming from a similar fundraising week in Edinburgh, it was offloaded at High Street, before carrying out a stunt show in Glasgow Green.
 From there, it would travel to George Square, where the “tank bank” would be set up base.
 The day after its arrival, the Glasgow Herald reported how it made its way through the city: